-Loans, consisting of Private Education Loans, FFELP Loans and Personal Loans, that we have the ability and intent to hold for the foreseeable future are classified as held for investment, and are carried at amortized cost.
+Loans, consisting of Private Education Loans, FFELP Loans, unsecured personal loans used for non-educational purposes by borrowers ("Personal Loans"), and our suite of credit cards ("Credit Cards") that we have the ability and intent to hold for the foreseeable future, are classified as held for investment, and are carried at amortized cost.
 Amortized cost includes the unamortized premiums, discounts, and capitalized origination costs and fees, all of which are amortized to interest income as discussed under "Loan Interest Income."
 Loans which are held for investment are reported net of an allowance for loan losses.